 An experienced firm can help you recover both economic and non-economic damages.

 Economic damage is meant to compensate you for things like: past and future medical expenses, past and future lost wages, rehabilitation and recovery expenses, nursing care, and property damage.
-Expert witness are often very helpful in calculating the economic damage you’ve suffered, and we’re experts at recovering those damages.
-We do this not only to lessen the financial burden of an collision, but to make sure you’re taken care of in the years to come.
+Expert witnesses, crucial in cases like product liability lawsuits, often play a significant role in calculating economic damages you’ve suffered, and we are skilled at utilizing their insights effectively.
+We do this not only to lessen the financial burden of a collision, but to ensure you’re taken care of in the coming years.

 Noneconomic injuries are more intangible, and can include money to compensate: the pain and suffering you endured as a result of the collision, a reduced quality of life, disfigurement, and many other types of impairments a serious injury might cause.

 You may have heard the term “punitive damages” before.
 Sometimes, punitive damages are available.
-These damages are meant to punish the wrongdoer(s) for their bad actions.
-These damages are often difficult to obtain, but in the right case, they are a powerful weapon.
-If you think the bus drivers actions were intentional acts, or that someone was acting recklessly (meaning they knew about a risk and acted anyway), contact us immediately.
+These damages are meant to punish the wrongdoer(s) for their evil actions.
+These damages are often difficult to obtain, but they are a powerful weapon in the right case.
+If you think the bus driver’s actions were intentional acts, or someone was acting recklessly (meaning they knew about a risk and acted anyway), contact us immediately.

 What If You Are Partially at Fault for the Bus Accident?